C5278/recap-workshop-2025/README.md

         await qd_inventoryService.send("updateStock", { orderNumber: orderData.OrderNumber, userID: req.user.id, payload: { productID: itemData.Product_ID, quantityPurchased: itemData.Quantity } });
     ```

     8.3 Get the queued reward service during service initialization as follows.
-This should be placed at the beginning of the async function inside module.exports of your service implementation
+This should be placed at the beginning of the `async` function inside `module.exports` of your service implementation file: `srv/order-service.js`

     ```javascript
         // Get the queued Reward service